 Quick Start

-Mercury detects all Python notebooks available in the current directory and serve them as web apps.
-Please run the following command to start server:
+By default, Mercury detects all Python notebooks available in the current directory and serves them as web apps.
+Please run the following command to start the server:

-mercuryIt should open a web page at localhost:8888 with information that no notebooks found if there are no notebooks (*.ipynb files) in the current directory you should see
+mercuryIt should open a web page at localhost:8888 with information that no notebooks were found.
+If there are no *.ipynb files in the current directory, you should see:

 Create a notebook